 Evacuated Solar Pool Heater Tube Collector

 Evacuated tube collectors rely on vacuum tubes to generate and store heat, and they are the most efficient option available.
-They are also the most expensive, and many people don’t want to make such a big investment simply to heat their swimming pool.
-However, these collectors are the best option for those trying to heat water on cloudy days, and they stand up to wind the best as well, too.
+They are also the most expensive, which is why some homeowners don’t want to make such a big investment simply to heat their swimming pool.
+Evacuated solar collectors for swimming pools can cost an upwards of $2,500+.